Likith32-V/90days-Digital-Design/README.md

-# 90days-Digital-Design
+# 90days Digital-Design

 A 90 day Guide to excel in digital design logics and also Soc designs.

-# 90days Digital-Design

-## Welcome to My 90-Day Digital Design Journey
+## Welcome to 90-Day Digital Design Journey

 This repository is a personal commitment to mastering **Digital Design Logics** and **SoC (System-on-Chip)** design from scratch to an advanced level — over a span of 90 days.
 I'm not here to just *learn* — I'm here to **design**, **implement**, and **excel**.